 - Promote growth within the local economies

 Having listened to key stakeholders, NEPO went to market in 2012 for a single supplier solution for the procurement of a neutral vendor managed service for specialist professional services (NEPRO).
 Since then a second iteration was launched in 2015, followed by the current iteration, NEPRO³, which was launched in September 2019

-What Issues does the NEPRO solve?
+What Issues does NEPRO solve?

 As the category of professional services became increasingly complex, it was clear from the concerns raised by key stakeholders that a central and nationally accessible solution was needed.
 Common issues raised to NEPO included: